xbeat/Machine-Learning/README.md

 Python lists are versatile data structures that offer various built-in methods for manipulation.
 This slideshow will explore common list methods using food-themed examples.

+## Interactive Air Canvas with Gesture Control using Python

+Introduction to Interactive Air Canvas

+Interactive Air Canvas is a technology that allows users to draw or interact with digital content using hand gestures in the air.
+This system combines computer vision, gesture recognition, and Python programming to create an intuitive and engaging user experience.

 ## Building Property Graph Presentations with LlamaIndex Using Python

 Introduction to Property Graphs with LlamaIndex